fhoedemakers/pico-smsplus/README.md

 ## Things to do (if possible):

 - [ ] Improve colors.
-Colors don't feel right.
+Colors are not displayed correctly.
 Maybe it is flawed in the emulator.  ([issue #4](https://github.com/fhoedemakers/pico-smsplus/issues/4))
 - [x] Implement audio (but needs improvement)
 - [ ] Improve performance
 - [x] USB Controller support